losrobbos/python-flask-mini-api-demo/README.md

 # Python API Mini Demo

-This project uses the lib "Flask" to build a simple REST API
+This project uses the lib "Flask" to build a simple REST API.

+Flask is very similar to the package "express" in Node.

 ## Prep - create environment